Strong girls are the best girls! Save the world like Wonder Woman this Halloween with an amazing DIY Girls Wonder Woman Halloween Costume! Girl Power!

 Take a little piece of vinyl and glue it to the skirt then add velcro.
 Those ridges are from binder clips.
 I first tried securing the velcro to the vinyl using mini binder clips…don’t do this…just use the books!

-Twisted cord will fray so take a little piece of gold metallic fabric and glue it to the ends of the cord.
+Twisted cord frays so take a little piece of gold metallic fabric and glue it to the ends of the cord.
 It ends up looking like a metal bracket which really completes the look.

-I wrote a mini tutorial for the arm bracers but basically you need grey, silver, and gold foam, a few pieces of elastic, and FabriTac.
+Check out my mini tutorial for the arm bracelets.
+You will need grey, silver, and gold foam, a few pieces of elastic, and FabriTac.

 Now add a sword and a shield and your girl is ready to take on the world like a true warrior princess ready to fight crime…or just trick or treat!

-I hope you enjoyed my DIY Wonder Woman Movie Halloween Costume tutorial.
+I hope you enjoy my DIY Wonder Woman Movie Halloween Costume tutorial.
 It takes some work but the result is so worth it!